Frequently Asked Questions

 - What are the application deadlines for each semester?

 Your application file must reach completion six weeks before the start of the semester in which you wish to begin the program in order to receive adequate consideration.
 That means all required documents - letters of recommendation, transcripts, etc. - must be received by Graduate Studies six weeks before the start of the semester in which you wish you enroll.
 The program can be started in Fall, Spring, or Summer I semesters.
+However, because of budget cuts occasioned by the current Recession, applications can no longer be considered over the summer.
+Students interested in starting in the fall therefore need to make sure all their application materials have reached Graduate Studies before the end of the previous spring semester.

 - Is this a new program?